 - With your palms or with your fingers, gently press the dough ball and flatten it till till it increases in size.
 The edges come out neat this way and are not uneven.

-making rajgira roti
+Making rajgira roti

-- Now gently remove the paratha from the cloth or place the cloth upside down on a hot tava and peel of cotton cloth.
+- Now gently remove the paratha from the cloth or place the cloth upside down on a hot tava or skillet and peel of cotton cloth.
 I do the first method of removing the rajgira paratha from the cloth and then placing it on the hot tava.

 - One side is partly cooked, flip with the help of spatula.
 Use a non-stick pan or well seasoned pan as the paratha might stick.